 You can’t see exactly where it ends up…but it sure makes you want to find out!

-I did a small version of this in my backyard by creating a circular garden bed between my patio and deck.
+I did a small version of this in my backyard by putting in a circular garden bed between my patio and deck.
 Which created a curved walkway to get from one to the other.

 Installing an arbor (which you can find HERE*) at the front of it and taller plants on both sides prevents you from seeing all the way around the curve.

 So it creates that curiosity of wanting to see what’s around the bend.

 Although you don’t get to see the final destination of many of the Charleston garden paths, I can only imagine that it is somewhere worth going to.

 Which is why the next one of my secret garden ideas is creating a space to go to.

 And it usually involves patio furniture that provides seating so you can enjoy your hidden garden.

 That could be a beautiful table set for lunch (like the picture above).
 Curtains on the gazebo help to provide even more privacy.